rbiddle/phppickem/README.md

 # NOTICE
 *4/16/2018 - The application is no longer maintained by it's original owner.*

-*9/9/2020 - I made this fork in Sept.
-2020 to reflect some of the updates I had made (and taken from DonThorntonJr's fork) since the original maintenance had stopped*
+*Sept.
+2020 - I made this fork to reflect some of the updates I had made (and taken from DonThorntonJr's fork) since the original maintenance had stopped and to bring it current to PHP 7.2 compatibility

 ---